• A

 Who is exempt from mandatory Russian language study at HSE University?

-International students who can demonstrate their proficiency in Russian are not required to develop additional language skills.
-To be exempt, students must submit an electronic application to the Student Service Centre.
-Approved applicants will be exempt from the placement test and the mandatory Russian language courses.
+International students with documented proof of Russian language proficiency are not obliged to take compulsory Russian language courses.
+To qualify for this exemption, an electronic application must be submitted to the Student Service Centre.
+Those whose applications are approved will be exempt from both the placement test and mandatory language courses.

-If a student meets the required proficiency level but is unable to provide documentation, they may apply to take the Independent Russian Exam at HSE or an equivalent assessment.
-Successful candidates may then be excused from the mandatory language courses.
+Students who possess the required level of proficiency but are unable to provide official certification may request to take the Independent Russian Language Exam at HSE or, in the event of technical constraints, an equivalent assessment.
+Depending on the results, they may also become eligible for exemption from compulsory language courses.

 What documents can verify Russian language proficiency?